 Reading time: 3 minutes

-In 2019, Dieppe market was voted the second-best market in France!
+In 2020, Dieppe market was officially voted France’s finest market on French national television!
 Held every Saturday morning, this market’s vast array of tempting treats, whether hoisted from the sea or harvested from the land, is an absolute must for any lover of fresh local produce.

 The largest market in Normandy

 When the clock over the Café des Tribunaux strikes eight, the streets are already packed – a normal Saturday morning for the people of Dieppe.
 Come rain or shine, whether in season or not, you’ll end up having to elbow your way through the crowds here at the biggest market in Normandy, which starts at the Henry IV quay, opposite the marina and the Tout Va Bien (All Is Well) cafe, where fish-wives sell fresh fish and seafood on the quayside.
 As a local saying goes: Poisson dieppois, poisson de choix (Dieppe fish, the fish of choice).
 The lines of stalls run the entire length of theGrande Rue, right up to the Place du Puits-Salé, and into the side streets as well.
 Altogether it comes to over a mile of stalls, so it pays to take your time, cover the ground, soak up the atmosphere and fully appreciate the wealth of produce on display.